-Health and safety measures continue on campus through fall
+Health and safety measures continue on campus

 For faculty and staff experiencing work-related challenges due to COVID